Yanis-Gerst/Yanis-Gerst/README.md

 My portfolio: https://yanis-gerst.dev/

-Skills: REACT / NextJS / JS / HTML / CSS / MongoDb / Go
+Skills: React / NextJS / JS / HTML / CSS / MongoDb / Go / Java

 - 📫 How to reach me: yanisgerst.pro@gmail.com
 - Currently developing a 3D game with BabylonJS for the Games On Web 2025 competition by CGI.